nishio/LISP-on-browser/guide.rst

 Now we can create ``lambda`` and ``define``, forms that allow the user to create their own functions.
-They create a new ``Func`` value, which stores code to be executed later.
+They create a new ``Func`` value, which stores code to be evaluated later.

-An important detail is that the code is executed *in the environment where it was defined* (extended with current arguments), not in the one where it was called.
+An important detail is that the code is evaluated *in the environment where it was defined* (extended with current arguments), not in the one where it was called.
 In other words, each ``Func`` remembers its own environment.